 ▪️ Every 14 minutes in the UK, someone is diagnosed with a blood cancer.
 That’s almost 38,000 people every year or 104 each day.

 ▪️ About one in 25 people will be diagnosed with a blood cancer at some point in their lifetime.

 ▪️ Blood cancer is the most common in children and young adults.
 Leukaemia and Lymphoma together account for about four in ten childhood cancers.

 ▪️230,000 people are living with blood cancer in the UK.

-▪️ Blood cancer is the third biggest killer in the UK.
+▪️ The third biggest killer in the UK is blood cancer.
 38 people die from blood cancer everyday.
 14,000 people lose their lives to blood cancers and related disorders every year in the UK.